Sadyn-Project/SunRodAPI/readme.md

 await SunRodAPI.add({ user: 'id', coins: 0 }); // Should return { data: { user: string, coins: number }, result: 0 };
 ```

-It is really similar to the `set` method as it gives the same output and asks for the same input, but its functionality is different.
+Structure is similar to the `set` method, although this sums to the current user balance and adds the given amount.

 ### SunRodAPI#*remove*

-The `remove` method will remove a specific amount of coins to a user.
+The `remove` method removes a specific amount of coins to a user and returns user data.

 > Input:
 > `user: string`